UNITED STATES ARMY

 The Sergeant Major of the Army (SMA) is the senior enlisted advisor to the Chief of Staff.
 The SMA color was introduced in 1999; it displays a representation of the SMA collar insignia on a field divided diagonally, red and white, like the Chief of Staff's color.
 The SMA is the only enlisted soldier in the Army authorized to display a positional color.

 Positional colors are made of rayon banner cloth with embroidered insignia and 2 1/2-inch fringe.
 For the Secretary, Undersecretary and Assistant Secretaries of the Army, and the Chief and Vice Chief of Staff, dimensions are 4 feet 4 inches at the hoist by 5 feet 6 inches on the fly (plus fringe).
 All other positional colors are 3 feet at the hoist by 4 feet on the fly (plus fringe).
+Positional colors are always carried or displayed with a National Color of identical dimensions.

 CIVILIAN OFFICIALS

-SECRETARY OF THE ARMY
+UNDER SECRETARY OF THE ARMY

-Left: UNDER SECRETARY OF THE ARMY Right: ASSISTANT SECRETARIES OF THE ARMY
+ASSISTANT SECRETARIES OF THE ARMY

 PRINCIPAL STAFF ASSISTANTS TO THE SECRETARY OF THE ARMY